Skip to main content

 Affiliations and expertise

-Director, Urbana Regional Campus, Clinical Associate Professor, Department of Population Health Nursing Science, UIC College of Nursing, Chicago, Illinois, USA
+Director, Urbana Regional Campus, Clinical Professor, Department of Population Health Nursing Science, UIC College of Nursing, Chicago, Illinois, USA